All the information provided here is for guidance purposes only and is subject to change or error.

 In Léhon, at 46 Rue du Bas Bourgneuf, there is a lovely boulangerie/pâtisserie (bakers) which sells fresh loaves and croissants for your usual day-to-day requirements along with a wonderful selection of pastries.
 Just follow the pedestrianised road at the side of Val Rive, up towards the Abbey, until you reach the main road to Dinan where you will see it opposite.
 The shop is closed on Mondays.

-Another good boulangerie/pâtisserie “La Maison Tatie Jeanne” can be found at the port of Dinan (just over the bridge on the corner).
-You can get to it by walking or cycling alongside the river from Léhon (see previous ‘Walking’ section).
-The boulangerie is open every day from 8am to 7pm, except Wednesday.
+Another good boulangerie/pâtisserie ‘La Maison Tatie Jeanne’ can be found at the port of Dinan (on the corner, next to the bridge) and is open every day from 8am to 7pm, except Wednesdays.

 La Marmite de L’Abbaye